-CeFEO was established in 2005 by Leif Melin that led the centre as CeFEO Director until 2012, with the support of Mattias Nordqvist as Co-Director from 1999.
+CeFEO was established during the fall of 2005 and the official inauguration was held on November 23rd, 2005.
+Leif Melin that led the centre as CeFEO Director until 2012, with the support of Mattias Nordqvist as Co-Director from 1999.
 Over the years, the continually growing research and teaching activities focusing on family business and ownership issues have become an integrated part of the internationally leading position that JIBS has achieved within the area of entrepreneurship, ownership and business renewal.
 JIBS is now internationally recognized as a strong research environment for family business and ownership topics, which are prioritized in JIBS’s strategy for future growth.
 Due to our accomplishments, CeFEO has a wide network of universities, business schools, individual scholars, and educators around the world supporting our intention to remain at the forefront of family business and ownership research and education in the future.

 In 2012, Mattias Nordqvist succeeded as CeFEO Director and kept this role until 2019, with the support of Francesco Chirico as Co-Director.
 Until 2017, CeFEO was almost entirely financed through external funding from different types of sources: national research councils, foundations, companies, private individuals, and government authorities.